 Q: How does Ivy handle GPU usage?

-A: Ivy handles GPU usage by simply wrapping the backend frameworks, and so Ivy will use GPUs in the same manner as the backend framework does.
-E.g. When using a torch backend, then torch will be a dependency of Ivy, and its handling of GPU functionalities will be inherited and extended upon by Ivy.
+A: Ivy handles GPU usage by simply wrapping the backend frameworks, so Ivy will use GPUs in the same manner as the backend framework does.
+E.g. When using a torch backend, torch will be a dependency of Ivy, and its handling of GPU functionalities will be inherited and extended upon by Ivy.